hme891/playground/README.md

 - Flexible provisioning using Ansible (both local and remote configurations)
 - Separate build processes for Linux and Windows environments

+Code Description:

+1. The `platform` directory contains `generate_certificates` which is used to generate SSL certificates.
+2. The `platform-xxx` directories are used to build AMIs (Amazon Machine Images).
+Each directory contains build files with `.json` or `.hcl` extensions, which include shell/PowerShell scripts and Ansible playbooks for AMI configuration.

 ### 2. Deployment Stage

 The Deployment stage uses HashiCorp Terraform to provision AWS resources with: